taf2/pi-alert/README.md

+# Definitely don't use any of this it's just a bunch of rubish

 # Pi Alert
  You will need a Backblaze account and a Twilio account.
 You'll need a raspberrypi with a PIR motion sensor and a camera